Show local search ads on Google Maps

 If you run a local business, advertising on Google Maps is a powerful way to attract nearby customers.
 Ads on Google Maps make it easy for people to contact, find, and make their way to your business location.
 To be eligible to show local search ads on Google Maps, enable location extensions for your AdWords account.
 Learn more about location extensions.

-Google Maps shows Search ads in two places: within info cards beneath the search box, and on the map.
-On-map ads appear with a yellow “Ad” icon and text from your search ad.
+Google Maps shows search ads in two places: within the search results list beneath the search box, and on the map.
+Ad locations appear on the map with a purple icon and business name.

-When someone performs a search in Google Maps for Mobile, Search ads are eligible to appear as one of the scrollable results below the search box and map.
+When someone performs a search in Google Maps for mobile app, search ads are eligible to appear as one of the listed results below the search box and map.
 A purple icon showing the location of your business will also appear on the map.

 For ads on Maps, you'll be charged a standard cost-per-click (CPC) for these types of clicks: